The Issues

 Drug Use and Addiction

 Addiction is a disease.
 We should focus on prevention and treatment of drug use, not punishment and incarceration.
 Prevention and treatment are effective in reducing rates of use and addiction and these are the approaches a majority of us want to pursue.
-We’ve all been appalled that US athlete Brittney Griner was sentenced to 9 years in prison in Russia for drug possession, but 1 in 5 people in our own country are incarcerated for drug offenses.
+1 in 5 people in our own country are incarcerated for drug offenses in their life.
 If incarceration decreased rates of drug addiction and use, we’d have solved this problem by now.
 We need more prevention and treatment, not more people in prisons.

 Education